 - 2. In a large bowl, combine the flour, sugar, salt, baking powder and baking soda.
 Cut in shortening with a pastry blender until mixture resembles coarse crumbs.
 Stir in yeast mixture.

 - 3. Turn onto a lightly floured surface; knead lightly 3-4 times.
 Roll out to 1/2-in. thickness; cut with a 2-1/2-in. biscuit cutter.
 Place 2 in. apart on lightly greased baking sheets.
-Cover with kitchen towels and let rise in a warm place until doubled, about 1-1/2 hours.
+Cover with kitchen towels and let rise in a warm place until almost doubled, about 1 hour.